sclorg/s2i-php-container/7.1/README.md

     * **COMPOSER_MIRROR**
       * Adds a custom composer repository mirror URL to composer configuration.
 Note: This only affects packages listed in composer.json.
+    * **COMPOSER_INSTALLER**
+      * Overrides the default URL for downloading Composer of https://getcomposer.org/installer.
+Useful in disconnected environments.

 Source repository layout
 ------------------------